OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

 > **Note**: The behavior of the Rest API(s) was changed from Jama Cloud version 8.61 and self-hosted version 8.62.
 Hence, there are specific additional permissions required for older versions as mentioned above to access User's meta information.

 * Refer to [Grant Project Permissions](https://help.jamasoftware.com/ah/en/administration/project-administrator/view-project-users/grant-project-permissions.html) for details on how to grant project permissions.
-* To validate the permission of the user being used in the OpsHub Integration Manager, please refer to [Access Permission of Jama users](#access-permission-of-jama-users) section.
+* To validate the permission of the user being used in the <code class="expression">space.vars.SITENAME</code>, please refer to [Access Permission of Jama users](#access-permission-of-jama-users) section.
 * Jama allows granting permissions to user on specific projects and within this projects also, user can limit the access at Component and Set level (user can revoke permissions for specific Component and Set).
   * In such cases, only the Entities/Component/Set/Folder will be synchronized for which the sync user has access to.